italiangrid/voms-api-java/README.md

 </dependency>
 ```

-or install the VOMS API 3.0 packages.
+or install the VOMS API 3.0 packages (rpms or debs).

 With the API v.
 2.0.9 the following approach would be used to validate a VOMS AC: